 The example offered above can be broken down to find the possible situation (the environment around Donald) factors that exist within the scenario.

-Something that's stressful to you may not have an affect on someone else; they may even enjoy it.
+Something that's stressful for you may not have an effect on someone else; they may even enjoy it.

 Others, however, may find the trip relaxing because they allow more than enough time and enjoy listening to music while they drive.

-Don’t be disappointed because for every problem, there is a cure.
+Don't be disappointed because, for every problem, there is a solution.

 Stress can be manageable, under the right circumstances and preparation.

 Stress is easily manageable, only if you know when the stress is burning in your stomach.

 We're all different.
 Some people seem to be able to roll with life's punches, while others tend to crumble in the face of far smaller obstacles or frustrations.

 Some people even seem to thrive on the excitement and challenge of a high-stress lifestyle.